-This report contains a total of 26 recommendations.
+We provide a a total of 27 recommendations in our Final Report.
 Below, we briefly highlight our principal recommendations, which include:

-- Implementing training for NomCom members on Board governance, leadership, and candidate interviewing and evaluating techniques. - Extending NomCom members' term to two years and allowing all non-leadership members to vote. - Rebalancing the NomCom to more accurately reflect the larger ICANN community. - Codifying NomCom processes and formalizing job descriptions for both NomCom members and appointees. - Developing standardized evaluation approaches to make recruiting and evaluation processes more consistent. - Clarifying the desire for and definition of independent Board directors.
+- Implementing training for NomCom members on Board governance, leadership, and candidate interviewing and evaluating techniques. - Extending NomCom members' term to two years and allowing all non-leadership members to vote. - Rebalancing the NomCom to more accurately reflect the larger ICANN community. - Codifying NomCom processes and formalizing job descriptions for both NomCom members and appointees. - Developing standardized evaluation approaches to make recruiting and evaluation processes more consistent and fair. - Clarifying the desire for and definition of independent Board directors.